 ALWAYS use dried and soaked chickpeas - some recipes will say its fine to use tinned, and I'm sure they will taste OK, but if you want really good falafel, just put the time in and plan ahead.

-These can be frozen un-fried, simple make into balls and freeze them on a flat baking sheet, once frozen just pop into a bag and fry straight from frozen - i always do a double portion and freeze half.
+These can be frozen un-fried, simply make into balls and freeze them on a flat baking sheet, once frozen just pop into a bag and fry straight from frozen - I always do a double portion and freeze half.

-Eat them right away, whilst the mixture ca be made up to 1-2 days in advance, they shouldn't be cooked in advance.
-These are much more delicious eaten fresh out the pan
+Eat them right away, whilst the mixture can be made up to 1-2 days in advance, they shouldn't be cooked in advance.
+These are much more delicious eaten fresh out the pan.

 Standard flour can be used but Gram flour is good if anyone is GF.